DGSchaffer/dgschaffer/README.md

 ### Hi there 👋

-My name is Daniel, from Vienna.
+My name is Daniel.
-I am about to start learning HTML, CSS and Javascript, in order to become a Web Developer.
+I am currently at coding bootcamp, learning HTML, CSS and Javascript, in order to become a Web Developer.